-If you invite someone out for a meal in Thailand the rule is that the inviter pays.
-In cases where it is unclear who the inviter was the superior will pay.
+If Thailand the inviter pays for the meal.
+In cases where it is unclear who the inviter was, the superior will usually pay.
 Remember, if you are going on a date with a Thai woman, don’t think going “Dutch” is an option.
-It isn’t, and you may well be seen as tight (kee-nee-ow).
-In this part of the world men pay the way on the dates.
+It isn’t, and you may well be seen as tight (kee-nee-ow) for expecting to split the bill.
+In this part of the world men pay the way on the dates, I’m afraid.

 10. Ducking Down When Walking Between Two People

-You’ll see many Thais perform a slight duck down when they pass in front of two people engaged in conversation.
-It’s a polite (if token) gesture of respect – to say that they’re acknowledging the interruption.
+You’ll see the majority of Thais duck down slightly when passing in front of two people engaged in conversation.
+It’s a polite gesture of respect to acknowledge the interruption.
 The same applies if you walk past a person and block out their vision for a split second.

-This is a fairly brief overview, and there is a pletora of other customs and traditions out there.
-There are also likely to be slightly different versions of the things I have mentioned.
-So please feel free to share your knowledge in the comments section.
+This list is a fairly brief overview, and there’s a ton of other customs and traditions out there.
+There’s also likely to be variations and completely different customs found as you travel between regions.
+Please feel free to share those you’ve come across in the comments section.